krishnakumar-m/badam-engine/BADAM/README.txt

 BADAM gamebook interpreter / engine/ library
 Using javascript and JSON (for game data)

+Version 1.2

+* gameworld.js - all variables and game objects are now part of object gameworld
+* Game will be loaded as jsons using gameworld function loadgame()
+* Changed Folder Structure - game will be stored in data/<game>/ folder as individual jsons

+Version 1.0

 gameworld.js : contains all game element definitions - locations, events, objects, doors badengine.js : core functions to manipulate game elements - open door, add event etc